dougeby/IntuneDocs/intune/certificates-scep-configure.md

 5. In the **Certificate Connector** UI:

     Click **Sign In** and enter your Intune service administrator credentials, or credentials for a tenant administrator with the global administration permission.

+    > [!IMPORTANT]
+    > The user account must be assigned a valid Intune license.
+If the user account does not have a valid Intune license, then NDESConnectorUI.exe fails.

     If your organization uses a proxy server and the proxy is needed for the NDES server to access the Internet, click **Use proxy server** and then provide the proxy server name, port, and account credentials to connect.